callgenix/claude-metrics-dashboard/README.md

 # Claude Metrics Dashboard

+> [!IMPORTANT]
+> This project currently applies to paid Claude plans that expose usage and billing information through Claude Desktop and the Claude Chrome extension, such as Claude Pro, Max, Team, or Enterprise.
+>
+> Free-tier users may not see the same usage pages, metrics, or browser-access behavior demonstrated in this walkthrough.

 ![Claude Metrics Dashboard](screenshots/dashboard-main.jpg)

 A lightweight Claude usage dashboard powered by MCP filesystem access and browser automation through the Claude Chrome extension.